Yosemite Sightseer murders

 Background to the Yosemite National Park Sightseer murders - The Sund and Pelosso Murders

-On February 12, 1999, Carole Sund, 42, her daughter Juli, 15, and Silvina Pelosso, 16, left their home in Eureka, California, to go on vacation in the area near Yosemite National Park in the same state in the United States.
+On February 12, 1999, Carole Sund, 42, her daughter Juli, 15, and Silvina Pelosso, 16, left their home in Eureka, California, to go on vacation in the area near Yosemite National Park in California.

 After first flying to San Francisco, where Carole rented a red 1999 Pontiac Gran Prix, they stopped in Stockton, where Juli took part in a cheerleading contest at the University of the Pacific.
-They then headed for Cedar Lodge in El Portal on February 14, located on Yosemite's western slope.
-There, they got a room with a plan to stay for a few days.
+On February 14, they headed for Cedar Lodge in El Portal, located on Yosemite's western slope.
+There, they got a room and planned to stay for a few days.

 Carole and her husband, Jens, 43, owned a realtor business in the Stockton area.
-They had been hosting Silvina, a foreign exchange student from Argentina and a friend of Juli's.
+They had been hosting Silvina, a foreign exchange student from Argentina and Juli's friend.
 She was spending three months with the family.
 Jens couldn't accompany them on this trip because he needed to prepare for an upcoming business trip.

-On February 15, the ladies hiked into Yosemite National Park on one of the many trails.
-That evening, the group grabbed some videos from the lodge's service desk to watch in their room.
+On February 15, the ladies hiked one of the many trails in Yosemite National Park.
+That evening, they grabbed some videos from the lodge's service desk to watch in their room.
 It was the last time the women were seen alive.

 What followed turned out to be one of the most shocking crimes in both National Park and American history, involving a man whose family had already been involved in a notorious crime, literally the two faces of evil.